Polyhedral Horofunction Compactification as a Polyhedral Ball: The horofunction compactification

 \subsection{Examples}

-In this section we want to give some examples to illustrate the conditions of the theorem and to give the reader some intuition how sequences converge.
-In all examples below we consider $\R^2$ equipped with the $L^1$-norm.
+Let us look at some examples to illustrate the assumptions of the theorem and to give the reader some intuition how sequences converge.
+In all examples below we consider $\RR^2$ equipped with the $L^1$-norm.
 Its dual is the $L^\infty$-norm as seen in Example \ref{ex:dualL1} before.
 The unit ball $B$ and its dual $\Bo$ as well as the notation of faces are shown in Figure \ref{fig:B_Bo_examples}.

-We consider sequences of the form $z_n = (n, f(n)) \in \R^2$ following functions $f: \R \ra \R$.
+We consider sequences of the form $z_n = (n, f(n)) \in \RR^2$ following functions $f: \RR \ra \RR$.
 These functions are shown in Figure \ref{fig:function_examples}.

-\begin{ex} For some constant $c \in \R$ and $n \in \N$ consider the sequence
+\begin{ex} For some constant $c \in \RR$ and $n \in \NN$ consider the sequence

-The sequence runs along a line parallel to the x-axis shifted by $c$.
-For the face $F_2 \subset B$ the cone $K_{F_2}$ is the non-negative x-axis with the origin as its relative boundary. $V(F_2)^\bot$ then is the y-axis isomorphic to $\R$.
-It is easy to see that all conditions of the theorem are satisfied with $F = F_2$ and $p = c$.
-As the sequence is parallel to the x-axis, it is not possible to choose $F_1$ as face here because the distance to the relative boundary is constant.
+The sequence runs along a line of ``height'' $c$ parallel to the \(x\)-axis.
+The cone $K_{F_2}$ over the face \(F_2 \subset B\) is the non-negative \(x\)-axis with the origin as its relative boundary. $V(F_2)^\bot$ then is the \(y\)-axis isomorphic to $\RR$.
+It is easy to see that all properties of the theorem are satisfied with $F = F_2$ and $p = c$.
+Note that, as the sequence is parallel to the \(x\)-axis, it is not possible to choose $F_1$ as face here because the distance to the relative boundary \(\delrel K_{F_1}\) is constant.
 As $F_2^\circ = E_2$ we conclude that $\psi_{z_n} \lora h_{E_2, c}$. \end{ex}

-\begin{ex} Next we consider sequences $(z_n)_{n \in \N}$ of the type
+\begin{ex} Next we consider sequences $(z_n)_{n \in \NN}$ of the type